MxitarHakobyan/MangoTask/README.md

   View and manage user details with a beautifully crafted interface.

 - **Chat**
-  Real-time chat interface with smooth transitions and responsive design.
+  Chat interface with dummy data and responsive design.

 ---